OofieTheNoob/Vs-Sonc/README.md

 A mod created by crusty, and oofie.

-this mod is built off of YoshiCrafter Engine, and is currently not done.
-I'm planning on moving this to Codename Engine soon.
+this mod is built off of YoshiCrafter Engine.

+# Todo List (stolen from soules dx,,,)

+    BASE MOD
+    -Move to Codename Engine